Published:

 David Nevins co-founded Simeon Cloud in 2020 with Jeff Nevins and Josh Wittman, revolutionizing Microsoft 365 with automation.
 A tech visionary, he enhances IT practices and shares insights on MSP Unplugged and M365 Distilled.

-Whether you’re a small business, an enterprise, or a managed services provider, GDPR is bound to impact how your organization handles data — whether that data belongs to your customers or your employees.
+Whether you’re a small business or an enterprise, GDPR is bound to impact how your organization handles data — whether that data belongs to your customers or your employees.

 Here at CoreView, we help organizations meet international standards in compliance and security through configuration-as-code.
-Here’s everything we know about GDPR, along with a step-by-step guide with all the little details you need to stay compliant in 2022:
+Here’s a step-by-step GDPR guide with all the little details you need to stay compliant:

 This article covers: